-Thursday March 14th marks the very first International Social Prescribing Day, designed to highlight the importance and significance of social prescribing within healthcare and its potential benefits for well-being for people across the world.
+Thursday March 14th marked the very first International Social Prescribing Day, designed to highlight the importance and significance of social prescribing within healthcare and its potential benefits for well-being for people across the world.

 Social prescribing is a healthcare model that takes a holistic approach to people’s health and wellbeing.
 For many, the biomedical approach is often unable to address key factors affecting someone’s health such as social and welfare issues.